core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ~~~~~~~~~~~
 {: #fig-group-relation title="Relations Among Different Group Types" artwork-align="center"}

 {{fig-group-relation-example}} provides a deployment example of the relations between the different types of groups.
 It shows six CoAP servers (Srv1-Srv6) and their respective resources hosted (/resX).
-Although in real-life deployments using group commmunication the number of servers and resources would usually be higher, only limited numbers are shown here for ease of representation.
+Although in real-life deployments using group communication the number of servers and resources would usually be higher, only limited numbers are shown here for ease of representation.

 There are three application groups (1, 2, 3) and two security groups (1, 2).
-The Security Group 1 may for example include all lighting devices on a floor of an office building, while Security Group 2 includes all HVAC devices of that floor.
+The Security Group 1 may, for example, include all lighting devices on a floor of an office building, while Security Group 2 includes all Heating, Ventilation, and Air Conditioning (HVAC) devices of that floor.
 Security Group 1 is used by both Application Group 1 and 2.
 The Application Group 1 for example may consist of all lights in a hallway, while Application Group 2 includes all lights in a storage room.
 Three clients (Cli1, Cli2, Cli3) are configured with security material for Security Group 1.
 These clients may be motion sensors and a control panel (Cli3), that send multicast messages to /resA to inform the lights of any motion or user activity detected.
 The control panel Cli3 additionally sends a multicast message to /resB to communicate the latest light preset selected by a user.
 The latter action only influences the lighting in the storage room (Application Group 2).
 Two clients (Cli2, Cli4) are  configured with security material for Security Group 2.
 These clients may be temperature/humidity sensors that report measurements periodically to all HVAC devices (Srv5, Srv6) in the Application Group 3, using for example /resC to report temperature and /resD to report humidity.

 All the shown application groups may use the same CoAP group (not shown in the figure), for example the CoAP group with site-local, site-specific multicast IP address ff15::3456 and default UDP port number 5683 on which all the shown resources are hosted for each server.
 Other floors of the same building may replicate the shown structure, but using different security groups and different CoAP groups.

 ~~~~~~~~~~~ aasvg
  .------------------------------.    .-------------------------------.